Hive-IT-GmbH/wp-featurizer/README.md

 # WP-Featurizer (F8R)

-This plugin allows you to use Feature Flags in Pugins and Themes.
+This plugin allows you to use Feature Flags in Plugins and Themes.
 This plugin is primarily intended to be used inside a WP-Multisite.
 Sell your Features and control them using WP-CLI in a WP Multisite.

 The Features should be stored globally in the network options.
 They should be mirrored into the [WordPress Object Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) system for best possible access performance.
 The cache should be updated on all relevant calls registering features or saving global values into it.